 Columbia College has many physical facilities to support academic programs.
 Please visit Columbia College's Resource and Facilities page for more information.
-For a complete list of Columbia College’s main campus buildings, please visit Campus Buildings.
+For a complete list of Columbia College’s main campus buildings, please visit Campus Buildings page.

-Columbia College is accredited by the Higher Learning Commission and a member of the North Central Association since 1918.
+Columbia College is accredited by the Higher Learning Commission since 1918.
 The College is also approved for teacher preparation by the Missouri State Department of Elementary and Secondary Education.
-The Nursing program is accredited by the Missouri State Board of Nursing.
-Students wishing to file a complaint with he Higher Learning Commission can do so at: email@example.com.
+The Associate in Science in Nursing (ASN) program is accredited by the Missouri State Board of Nursing.
+Students wishing to file a complaint with the Higher Learning Commission can do so at: email@example.com.

-Columbia College seeks authorization or exemptions to offer degree programs via the Online Campus or at any of the Nationwide campus.
-Please visit Columbia College's State Authorization and Complaint Process page for information on the latest state authorization or exemptions.
+Columbia College seeks authorization or exemptions to offer degree programs via the Online Campus or at any of the Nationwide locations.
+Please visit Columbia College's State Regulatory Information and Complaint Process page for information on the latest state regulatory information or exemptions.

 Click on the links below to view Columbia College faculty.